wildyrando/ProxyBridge-Rust/README.md

 By default, the program listens for incoming connections on port 8880 and forwards them to a server running on `127.0.0.1:22`.
 You can change these values by modifying the `host`, `port`, and `listen` variables in the code.

 ## License
-This program is licensed under the GNU General Public License V3.
+This program is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.